swilcox/sigye/README.md

 - Add an optional comment in quotes to describe what you're working on
 - Add one or more tags using the --tag option
 - Specify a custom start time using --start_time (or -s) in 24-hour format (HH:MM or HH:MM:SS) or AM/PM format
-- Only one project can be tracked at a time
+- Only one time entry can be tracked at a time
-- Starting a new project automatically stops the currently running one
+- Starting a new entry automatically stops the currently running one

 ### Stop tracking
 ```shell
 sigye stop ["optional comment"] --stop_time "HH:MM"
 ```

-The stop command ends time tracking for the current project.
+The stop command ends time tracking for the current entry.
 You can:
 - Add an optional comment in quotes to describe what was completed
 - Specify a custom stop time using --stop_time (or -s) in 24-hour format (HH:MM or HH:MM:SS) or AM/PM format
 - Use stop without a comment to simply end tracking